sara-nl/sne-es-db/slides/sne_databases_h1.md

 __SQL has several data definition commands:__

-*CREATE TABLE*: for creating and specifying a table.
-*ALTER TABLE*: for altering a table
+*CREATE TABLE*: for creating and specifying a table *ALTER TABLE*: for altering a table
 *DROP TABLE*: for droping a table